 The Industry or Business Type

 Which industry is your business entity a part of?
-It is important to identify the industry as some businesses may require a business license while others might require just a permit to become operational and some businesses may require multiple licenses or a license and a permit.
+It is important to identify the industry as some businesses may require a business license while others may require only a permit to become operational.
+On the other hand, some businesses may also require multiple licenses or a license and a permit.
 Let’s look at an example to understand this well.

 If you are planning to establish a “Wholesale Drug Distribution” business in Chicago then you will not require a Chicago business license as this type of license will be issued directly by a state department, and in this case by Illinois Department of Financial & Professional Regulation (IDFPR).
 On the other hand, if you were to establish a “Manufacturing” business that focuses on mechanical and/or chemical processing then your license will be issued by a Chicago Small Business Center or other City agencies.